droter/em7180_imu/README.md

 # em7180

-A simple python package to use em7180 IMU in ROS.
+A ROS IMU driver package for the Ultimate Sensor Fusion Solution (USFS) - LSM6DSM + LIS2MD and MPU9250.
+Will work with other EM7180 Sensor Hub IMU's.
 Tested on Raspberry Pi 3B with ROS Kinetic.

 https://www.tindie.com/products/onehorse/ultimate-sensor-fusion-solution-lsm6dsm-lis2md/

 ### Calibration

+You will need a Teensy 3.x or Arduino Mini Pro to calibrate your IMU.
+The IMU will work as shipped, it will just take more measurements for the IMU sensor fusion algorithm to lock onto correct values.
+By going through the calibration process the IMU will be able to 'warm start' and lock onto the correct values quicker.

 https://github.com/gregtomasch/EM7180_SENtral_Calibration

 ### Wiring

-    Connect the em7180 to your Raspberry Pi
+    Connect the USFS - em7180 to your Raspberry Pi

         Hardware setup:
         EM7180 __________ RPi 3